BIMSBbioinfo/bimsbbioinfo.github.io/resources.markdown

 We are maintaining a UCSC mirror with limited number of species.
 You can see reach it via [http://genome.mdc-berlin.de](http://genome.mdc-berlin.de).
 We also provide [web space](http://bimsbstatic.mdc-berlin.net) (the link is accessible only from MDC network) for static htmls and Track hub data for UCSC browser.
 Contact [Dan Munteanu](http://bioinformatics.mdc-berlin.de/team.html#dan-munteanu) for more info.

 ##### **Internal Galaxy Server**
-We are maintaining a local version of Galaxy framework available at (https://galaxy.mdc-berlin.net/)[https://galaxy.mdc-berlin.net/].
+We are maintaining a local version of Galaxy framework available at [https://galaxy.mdc-berlin.net/]([https://galaxy.mdc-berlin.net/).
 This website is only accesible within campus.
-To gain access please send an e-mail to (galaxy@mdc-berlin.de)[mailto:galaxy@mdc-berlin.de].
+To gain access please send an e-mail to [galaxy@mdc-berlin.de](mailto:galaxy@mdc-berlin.de).
 We provide galaxy tutorials as well.
 These are announced via e-mail using MDC mailling lists.

 -----------------------------------------